gokubi/policies/reporting_guidelines.md

 ## 4. Appealing the response

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the Kairos Community Organizers, contact the Lesley Carmichael (luxelife@gmail.com) or Steve Andersen (steve@gokubi.com) with your appeal and the Kairos Community Organizers will review the case.
+To appeal a decision of the Kairos Community Organizers, contact the Community Organizers with your appeal and they will review the case.

 _Revision 1, DRAFT, proposed October 2018_